General-Assembly-Team-1/stir-craft/docs/DEPLOYMENT_ROADMAP.md

 # Deployment Roadmap 🚀

 **Last Updated**: August 22, 2025
-**Current Status**: Feature-complete, production configuration needed, test fixes required
+**Current Status**: ✅ **PRODUCTION READY** - All tests passing, deployment configuration complete

-## 📊 Overall Progress: ~85% Complete
+## 📊 Overall Progress: 🎉 **100% Complete**

-All core application features are implemented and working.
-The remaining work focuses on production configuration, test fixes, and deployment setup.
+All core application features are implemented, all tests are passing, and production configuration is complete.
+Ready for immediate Heroku deployment.

 ---